-+ Overall length: $l = 325 \text{ mm}$.

-+ High pressure oil hole diameter: $d = 1.5 \text{ mm}$.

-+ High pressure pipe wall thickness: $\delta = 1.5 \text{ mm}$.
+- + Overall length: $l = 325 \text{ mm}$. - + High-pressure oil hole diameter: $d = 1.5 \text{ mm}$. - + High-pressure pipe wall thickness: $\delta = 1.5 \text{ mm}$.

 c.
-High pressure nozzle
+High-pressure nozzle

-The Kubota D1703-M-DI engine uses a two-stage nozzle, the nozzle head is arranged with 5 spray holes with a diameter of about 0.2 mm distributed around with angles spaced about 75 degrees apart, to suit the Combustion chamber structure to create the best mixture.
+The Kubota D1703-M-DI engine uses a two-stage nozzle.
+The nozzle head is arranged with five spray holes with a diameter of about 0.2 mm distributed around with angles about 75 degrees apart to suit the Combustion chamber structure to create the best mixture.
 This injector will inject more fuel in the 2nd stage as the fuel pressure increases.
-The use of a 2-stage nozzle allows for reduced injection pressure to lift the injector, thereby improving low-speed injection stability as well as improving unloading capability.
+Using a 2-stage nozzle reduces injection pressure to lift the injector, thereby improving low-speed injection stability and unloading capability.
 On the other hand, because the initial amount of fuel injection is small, it improves typing and smoothness of motion.